sictweb/bti425-2020/notes/angular-services-more.md

 > The `HttpClient` in `@angular/common/http` offers a simplified client HTTP API for Angular applications that rests on the `XMLHttpRequest` interface exposed by browsers.
 Additional benefits of `HttpClient` include testability features, typed request and response objects, request and response interception, `Observable` apis, and streamlined error handling.

 The guidance is that a *service* is the usage home for HttpClient.
-Avoid using HttpClient in a component.
+Avoid using HttpClient in a component if it's possible that the request will be used in more than one component.

 An [HttpClient](https://angular.io/api/common/http/HttpClient) instance has several methods that you would expect.
 Most allow us to specify a return type variable (`<T>`).
 All will accept a `url` parameter.
 When using most of them, you will typically also add an `options` parameter:
 * `get<T>()` - sends a GET request (and expects a specific return type)